IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_cluster.rst

     Wait for worker node to update during kube version update.

-  flavor (True, str, None)
-    (Required for new resource) Cluster nodes flavour

-  kube_version (False, str, None)
-    Kubernetes version

-  service_subnet (False, str, None)
+  wait_till (False, str, IngressReady)
-    Custom subnet CIDR to provide private IP addresses for services

-  worker_labels (False, dict, None)
-    Labels for default worker pool

-  tags (False, list, None)
-    List of tags for the resources
+    wait_till can be configured for Master Ready, One worker Ready or Ingress Ready

   cos_instance_crn (False, str, None)
     A standard cloud object storage instance CRN to back up the internal registry in your OpenShift on VPC Gen 2 cluster

-  worker_count (False, int, 1)
-    Number of worker nodes in the cluster

-  entitlement (False, str, None)
-    Entitlement option reduces additional OCP Licence cost in Openshift Clusters

-  force_delete_storage (False, bool, False)
-    Force the removal of a cluster and its persistent storage.
-Deleted data cannot be recovered

   resource_group_id (False, str, None)
     ID of the resource group.

-  wait_till (False, str, IngressReady)
-    wait_till can be configured for Master Ready, One worker Ready or Ingress Ready

-  name (True, str, None)
-    (Required for new resource) The cluster name

-  vpc_id (True, str, None)
-    (Required for new resource) The vpc id where the cluster is

   zones (True, list, None)